reactioncommerce/example-storefront/README.md

     - Open devtools and copy the Meteor.loginToken from `localStorage`.

 6. Setup the Storefront environment
     Navigate to the `reaction-next-starterkit` directory and create a `.env` file.
-Then add the EXTERNAL_ASSETS_URL if you wish to see images from your Reaction Meteor shop.
     ```sh
     cp .env.example .env
-    echo "EXTERNAL_ASSETS_URL=http://localhost:3000" >> .env
     ```
 7. Start the storefront application in development mode using Docker Compose
     ```